 If you are struggling with hair loss after pregnancy, this might be a good time to begin taking a hair loss supplement.
-The best hair loss supplements should do more than just provide nutrition for hair.
-They should also be targeting a variety of the actual triggers and causes of hair loss, such as stress, hormonal triggers, inflammation and free radicals.
+The best supplements for your hair should do more than just provide nutrition for hair.
+They should also be targeting a variety of the triggers and causes of hair loss, which may be stress, hormonal triggers, inflammation and free radicals.
 For example, certain supplements may contain necessary vitamins and minerals needed to strengthen hair and for healthy hair growth, some may contain ancient botanicals and herbal ingredients that have been known and used for generations to provide specific health benefits, and others may contain a mixture of both.
 We recommend that you educate yourself about those available options and how a multi-ingredient supplement can be a benefit to healthy hair growth.

 - American Pregnancy Association: http://americanpregnancy.org/pregnancy-health/hair-loss-during-pregnancy/